isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 payments, and fund release upon meeting conditions.
-By offering digital trade finance, it provides overall convenience and cost savings for all parties in the supply chain, faster trade transactions, improved document checks for compliance and validity, thereby providing assurance to banks' customers and their trading partners.</p>
+By offering digital trade finance, it provides overall convenience and cost savings for all parties in the supply chain, faster trade transactions, improved document checks for compliance and validity, thereby providing assurance to financial institutions, banks' customers and their trading partners.</p>
 <p></p>
 </li>
 <li>